-Hello there! ๐Ÿ‘‹
+Hello there! ๐

 My name is Sean Miranda, and I’m a computer science student.
 When I was young, I became interested in technology.
 It was the early days of my junior high school.
 I experimented with the operating system of my Android phone.
 I was basically doing distro-hopping on my phone.
 It genuinely excites me every time I learn how to perform technological tasks.

 I am currently studying programming language theory and compiler design.
 I’m fascinated by the paradigms and various concepts implemented in programming languages.
-Go and Rust are two examples of such languages.
-My ultimate goal is to contribute to open source programming languages.

-Python was the very first programming language I learned.
+was the very first programming language I learned.
 Its syntax is quite legible, similar to that of pseudocode.
 Despite being an interpreted language with very sluggish runtime performance, it has grown in popularity over time.

-Linux Learning Journey ๐Ÿ—บ๏ธ
+Linux Learning Journey ๐บ๏ธ

 My first Linux distribution was Kali Linux, and yes, I know what you’re thinking.
 I thought Kali was the only Linux distribution available at the time.
 I didn’t have my own computer, so I made a live bootable usb drive and went to a computer shop (computer rental service), booted my live usb drive, and experimented with it.
 I tried everything from the basics of package management to setting up configurations and modifying them to the point where I broke the installation and had to start over.